 - 2. For each of the following indicate whether what is described is a parameter or a statistic: - a.
 The fraction of all Americans who have never seen an ocean in person.
-Parameter because it is the fraction of ALL Americans who never seen an ocean in person. - b.
+Parameter - b.
 The mean number of spots in a sample of 100 ladybugs have.
+Statistic

-Statistic because it is the mean number of spots in a SAMPLE of ladybugs. - c.
-The proportion of 100 randomly chosen single-family houses in Orange County with a swimming pool Statistic because it is the proportion of a SAMPLE. - d.
+- c.
+The proportion of 100 randomly chosen single-family houses in Orange County with a swimming pool Statistic - d.
 The percent of all defective iPods made by Apple.
-Parameter because it is the proportion of ALL defective iPods. - e.
+Parameter - e.
 The mean height of all kindergarten kids in California.
-Parameter because it is the mean height of ALL kinderkids. - 3.
+Parameter - 3.
 For each of the following, indicate whether what is described is a parameter or a population: - a.
 All four-inch ham sandwiches sold at Quizno's.
-Population. - b.
+Population - b.
 The average weight in ounces of all four-inch ham sandwiches sold at Quizno's.
-Parameter. - c.
+Parameter - c.
 The proportion of registered drivers in California who had an accident in 2008.
-Parameter. - d.
+Parameter - d.
 All apartment units in New York that are larger than 2000 square feet.
-Population. - e.
+Population - e.
 The percentage of dogs and cats in Los Angeles that have been spayed or neutered.
-Parameter. - f.
+Parameter - f.
 All 100 members of the United States Senate.
-Population. - 3.
+Population - 3.
 A poll is administered to a random sample of 250 students at a certain university to determine the percentage that favor a new fee that will go towards enhancing the campus Recreation Center.
 Only 24% of those polled are in favor of the fee.
 The standard deviation of the sampling distribution for such polls is 2.7%. - a.
 Give an interval estimate of the proportion of the entire student body that supports the fee.

-$24\% \pm 2(2.7\%) = 24\% \pm 5.4\% = (18.6\%, 29.4\%)$
+$24\% \pm 2(2.7\%) = 24\% \pm 5.4\% = (18.6\%, 29.5\%)$

-- b.
+b.
 What is the population here?
 What is the parameter?

-Population: ALL students at the university Parameter: the proportion of ALL students at the university who favor the new fee. - c.
+Population: All the students at that University Parameter: The proportion of ALL students at that University who favor the new fee c.
 Give the value of the statistic.

-The statistic is the proportion of students in the SAMPLE who favor the new fee, which is 24%. - d.
+p-hat = 24%

+d.
 Does the size of the university student population play a role in the accuracy of estimation?

-No, the population size does not play any role in the accuracy of estimation, only the sample size.
+No. The population size does not play a role in the accuracy of estimation, only the sample size.